 How Fit Do You Have to be to Climb Kilimanjaro?

 Unfortunately, there is no definitive answer to this question.

 It’s impossible for us to say, “If you can do this, then you can climb Kilimanjaro.”
 Everyone is different.
 Some people seem to excel whereas others struggle, with or without training.
 We tell our clients to put an honest effort into training and show up in the best possible shape.
 This way, you will know you have done what you could and the rest is up to fate.

 A nonchalant attitude about climbing Kilimanjaro can get you into trouble, or worse.
 Please do not go from sitting in a cubicle for decades to trekking at high altitude on a mountain that claims lives every year.
 It’s simply careless, irresponsible and disrespectful.

+A reasonable degree of fitness is sufficient for climbing Kilimanjaro for most people, provided that they can acclimatize well.
 We recommend training for at least two months prior to coming to Tanzania.
 If you are already in hiking shape, great.
 If you know you are lagging in fitness, start your training earlier.
 Climbing Kilimanjaro has its risks.
 By being fit, you give yourself the best chance of climbing safely and successfully.